Skip to content

 Register a passkey

-You’ll use the Passlock client library in your frontend to register a passkey on the user’s device.
-The library will return an id_token and code, which you will exchange for details about the newly created passkey.
+You’ll use the Passlock browser library in your frontend to register a passkey on the user’s device.
+The library will return an id_token and code.
+You will use the Passlock server library to exchange the code or id_token for details about the new passkey.
 You will then link the Passkey ID to a local user account in your backend.

 sequenceDiagram